Chevrolet Vega: Design and engineering

 The wheelbase on all models is 97.0 in.
 Width is 65.4 in.
 The 1971 and 1972 models are 169.7 in long.
 The 1973 models are 3 in longer due to the front 5 mph bumper.
 Front and rear 5 mph bumpers on 1974 to 1977 models add another 5.7 in.

 The hatchback, with its lower roofline and a fold-down rear seat, accounted for nearly half of all Vegas sold.

 The sedan, later named "Notchback", is the only model with an enclosed trunk, and had the lowest base price.
 The Kammback wagon has a lower cargo liftover height and a swing-up liftgate.

-The panel express has steel panels in place of the wagon's rear side glass, an enclosed storage area under the load floor, and a low-back driver's seat.
+The panel express had steel panels in place of the wagon's rear side glass, an enclosed storage area under the load floor, and a low-back driver's seat.
 An auxiliary passenger seat was optional.
-The low back seat was the result of this model being classified as a truck, which had fewer safety requirements than required for passenger cars.
+The model's classification as a truck, with less stringent safety requirements, allowed the low back seat(s).

 The aluminum-block, inline-four engine was a joint effort by General Motors, Reynolds Metals, and Sealed Power Corp.
 The engine and its die-cast block technology were developed by GM engineering staff, then passed to Chevrolet for finalization and production.
 Ed Cole, involved with the 1955 small-block V8 as chief engineer at Chevrolet and now equally involved with the Vega engine as GM president, often visited the engineering staff engine drafting room on Saturdays, reviewing the design and directing changes, to the consternation of Chevrolet engineers and manufacturing personnel, who knew he wanted a rush job.
+Cole insisted that the engine didn't require a radiator - the heat rejection from the heater core would be sufficient.
+After many prototype failures, a (small) radiator was added to the vehicle.
 The engine in development became known in-house as "the world's tallest, smallest engine" due to the tall cylinder head.